Open Sky Loop from Boulder

 Highs:

 This route has lots of nice variety.
-It is on a combination of trails, crushed gravel path, dirt roads and double track- none of which is technical and all the terrain is in pretty good shape.
+It goes on a combination of trails, crushed gravel paths, dirt roads and double track- none of which is technical and all the terrain is in remarkably good shape.
+Expect to see horses, cows, sheep, goats and alpaca along the route.

-The Open Sky Loop gravel trail was a new one for me, and it was a particularly lovely trail section that was not busy, had nice views, went by water (The Swede Lakes), and easily connects to some of the other commonly traveled gravel roads in the area.
+The Open Sky Loop gravel trail near Lagerman Reservoir is a particularly lovely trail section that was not busy, had nice views, went by the Swede Lakes, and easily connects to some of the other commonly traveled gravel roads in the area.

 Lows:

-Not so much a low, but just something to be aware of: the Open Sky Loop trail did have a few large and unavoidable muddy puddles to go through.
-But any good grave route involves some dirty fun, right? and it made the free post-ride bike wash that much sweeter!
+Not so much a low, but just something to be aware of: the Open Sky Loop trail did have a few large and unavoidable muddy puddles to go through after a rain.
+But any good grave route involves some dirty fun, right? and it made the free Ride or Die Collective's post-ride bike wash that much sweeter!

 Do this ride if you are looking for a great beginner gravel route on a variety of gravel surfaces from dirt roads, trails, gravel paths and double track, all with the beauty of Boulder around you.